Corporation tax rate

 Your business might be entitled to a valuable research and development (R&D) tax credit – even if it doesn’t make a taxable profit.
 Check out the position; you might be surprised what expenditure can qualify and how much it could be worth to you.

-Automatic enrolment pension minimum contributions increase significantly again from 6 April 2019.
-Make certain you - and - are aware of the consequences.
+Company car tax rules change from 6 April 2020.
+Make certain you – and anyone you employ – are aware of the consequences.